Laws and regulations

-The design and manufacture of PPE is subject to essential user safety requirements by an EU directive (PPE Directive 89/686/EEC).
+The design and manufacture of PPE is subject to essential user safety requirements by an EU regulation (PPE regulation 2016/425).
 There are different types of EU legislation.
 Directives set out general rules to be transferred into national law by each country as they deem appropriate.
 A regulation is similar to a national law, only it is applicable in all EU countries.
-There is a proposal for the PPE directive to be replaced by a regulation.

 The EU Ecolabel helps you identify products and services that have a reduced environmental impact throughout their life cycle, from the extraction of raw material through to production, use and disposal.
 Recognised throughout Europe, the label is a voluntary label promoting environmental excellence which can be trusted.
 A product with an Ecolabel means less waste, less pollution and products that are better for the planet.

 Ejendals strictly follows the rules and regulations contained in the REACH (Registration, Evaluation, Authorisation and restriction of Chemicals) legislation.
 REACH is a European Union regulation adopted to improve the protection of human health and the environment from the risks that can be posed by chemicals.
 It also promotes alternative methods to reduce the number of tests on animals.

 REACH applies to all chemical substances and along the entire supply chain; not only those used in industrial processes but also in our day-to-day lives, for example in clothes.
 It makes companies responsible for the safety of chemicals they place on the market.